pow3rpi/pow3rpi/README.md

 <br/>

-- 🔭 Open to offers and collaborations in AI, ML and related fields.
+- 📩 Open to offers and collaborations in AI, ML and related fields.

 - 🎓 Data Science Graduate.

-- 📈 Passionate about scaling AI solutions from prototypes to production.
+- 📈 Driven to scale AI solutions from prototypes to production.

 - 💬 Open to conversations about research-to-product translation, MLOps and model optimization.

 - ⚙️ Experienced in fine-tuning large language models for domain-specific tasks.

-- 🔍 Passionate about building end-to-end ML workflows, from data ingestion to deployment.
+- 🌟 Passionate about building end-to-end ML workflows, from data ingestion to deployment.

 -  <img src="https://komarev.com/ghpvc/?username=pow3rpi&&style=flat-square" align="center" />